tsmith512/blogpost-email/README.md

   }
 ```

-_@TODO: Filter out starred threads, so this next part is unnecessary._

 _Gotchas:_ That `AND (-is:starred)` at the end of the search string doesn't
 always work.
 Sometimes starred items are archived.
 But we have a way to fix that: